Doing the donkey work at Erddig

 “We have plenty of space in our stables and out on the estate and donkeys form part of the history of Erddig, so it's been a perfect opportunity to help the Donkey Sanctuary whilst bringing the past to life.”

-“Historically, we know there must have been donkeys at Erddig.
-There is one photo in particular taken of Simon Yorke III on the West Front steps with two ladies in the donkey cart who are both of his daughters.
+“Historically, we knew there must have been donkeys at Erddig.
+At the time we adopted them there is one photo of Simon Yorke III on the West Front steps with two ladies in the donkey cart who are both of his daughters.
 We still have that same donkey cart on display as part of the transport collection in the stables.”

 Donkeys were based at Erddig between the late 19th and early 20th century.
 From studying the limited photographs in our collection, it seems the donkey carts were usually driven by ladies or servants to run errands or to collect rent from the tenants on the estate.

 It is likely that donkeys were considered more manageable for ladies to drive, helped by Queen Victoria who drove a pheaton donkey carriage as her mobility waned.
 Donkey carriages would have been considered less damaging to the wider parkland.

 Tamlin Watson former Donkey Welfare Adviser for North, West and Mid Wales and Shropshire at the Donkey Sanctuary said: